What is a Patio Railing?

 Residential Patio Railing

 Residential patio railings are often used to make homes more livable.
 A railing on the patio outside your bedroom can bring a ton of pleasure by being the first thing that catches your eye when you wake up.
-In this case, cable infill was chosen for a beach home design to provide a spectacular view of tropical foliage, rippling blue water, and beaches with swirling white sand.

 Commercial Patio Railing